 Cumulative impacts are defined as impacts that result from incremental changes caused by other past, present or reasonably foreseeable actions together with the project (European Communities, 1999).
-A review of the relevant County Council planning website was undertaken for details of other developments in the area which may have led to cumulative impacts potentially arising.
+A review of the relevant County Council planning website was undertaken for details of other developments in the area which may lead for the potential for cumulative impacts to arise.
 Proposed developments identified were mainly for dwelling or extension/alterations to dwellings and light industrial infrastructure development.
-As such, it is considered that no cumulative impacts have arisen from current and historical features and activities associated with the Project.
+As such, it is considered that no cumulative impacts will be derived from this application and subsequent implementation.